Policy On Tap

 It’s the epitome of “out of sight, out of mind.”
 And trash removal often is a heated policy debate (hello, St. Paul), even if you spend your days seeing if your stuff sparks joy.

 The Citizens League is dedicated to robust conversations about policy and will convene four events to explore different aspects of the stuff we throw away.
-Moderated by former MPR host Tom Weber.

 Policy On Tap